Reno Water Quality at a Glance

 Drought Resilience Infrastructure

-- Smart Water Management: Advanced metering infrastructure with real-time consumption monitoring and leak detection helps conserve water in this high desert environment.
+• Smart Water Management: Advanced metering infrastructure with real-time consumption monitoring and leak detection helps conserve water.
+Per capita water use has fallen significantly since 2000 through conservation programs.

 Customer Support Programs